Cracov/ethics-essays/essay-1.md

+# Introduction
 In this essay I reflect on the hypothetical situtation of working at car ride company and being tasked with implementing an unsupervised pricing model.
 In this I reflect on my position and anticipate some societal consequences.

+# How might your work on this project contribute to unintentional harm?

 Recent innovations in technology have resulted in companies providing transportation as a service.
 This could be anything from car rides to bike hires.
 The company I work for specialises in providing